MiszterSoul/codegroup/README.md

 - **Drag groups onto other groups** to create subgroups
 - **Drag subgroups to empty space** to move them back to root level
 - Move files between groups by dragging

+### 🔃 Smart File Tracking
+- **Automatic rename handling**: When you rename a file in VS Code, it stays in its group with the new name
+- **Automatic deletion handling**: Deleted files are automatically removed from groups
+- **Clean Up command**: Manually remove any missing files that were deleted outside VS Code

 ### 💾 Git-Friendly Storage
 - Groups are saved to `.vscode/file-groups.json`